Accountability Policy & Procedure

 POSSIBLE SANCTIONS

 The College’s response depends on the nature and severity of the incident and whether or not it can be determined that a policy violation has occurred.
 If it appears that a policy violation has occurred, the normal accountability review process is followed.
 The College recognizes the right of all parties involved in a complaint to a fair framework for encouraging resolution of complaints.
-Falsification, distortion or misrepresentation of information during the course of the accountability process may be grounds for an additional accountability assessment.
+Falsification, distortion, or misrepresentation of information during the course of the accountability process may be grounds for an additional accountability assessment.
 Sanctions are given after a determination of responsibility has been established.
 The purpose of a sanction is to hold students accountable for their behavior and to state clearly that Alverno College does not tolerate such behavior.
 Possible sanctions include:

 • Residential warning: Notice to the student that the behavior is unacceptable and future misconduct will result in disciplinary action.